numerai/example-scripts/README.md

 # Datasets

-These datasets were created for the [Numerai Tournament](numer.ai) using real hedge-fund-grade data.
+The provided datasets are created for the [Numerai Tournament](numer.ai) using real hedge-fund-grade data.
 This section provides explanations about each dataset and answer frequently asked questions.